 Function Specifies if a measurement done flag is considered (using the INCLude or EXCLude settings) when the INITitate:DONE? query is sent.
 If more than one measurement is active, and one or more measurement trigger arm states is continuous, the INITiate:DONE? query may not be effective.
 The best solution is to change the arm state of all measurements to single using the "SETup[:ALL]:CONTinuous" command.
 However, if a measurement must be continuously triggered, you should exclude the measurement using the EXCLude setting provided by this command if you want to use INITiate:DONE? to query measurement done status.
 The test set will not reset any excluded measurement to included with any type of preset.
-Setting Range: INCLude EXCLude Requirements Test Application Revision: A.02.00 and above Programming Example

-OUTPUT 714; "INITIATE: DONE: FLAG: WAP EXCLUDE"

-!Excludes the average power measurement from responding to the INITIATE:DONE? query.
+Setting Range: INCLude EXCLude Requirements Test Application Revision: A.01 and above Test Application Revision: A.02 added WCDomain, WSEMask, and WOBWidth.
+Programming Example OUTPUT 714; "INITIATE: DONE: FLAG: WTP EXCLUDE" !Excludes the thermal power measurement from responding to the INITIATE:DONE? query.